-Over the past decade, spray polyurethane foam (SPF) insulation has become increasingly popular in both residential and commercial applications in an effort to reduce heating costs and decrease consumption of fossil fuels.
+Spray polyurethane foam (SPF) insulation has become increasingly popular in both residential and commercial applications in an effort to reduce heating costs and decrease consumption of fossil fuels.
 Not only is SPF said to be more energy efficient than traditional fiberglass insulation, it is typically cheaper to purchase and install.
-Most SPF manufacturers claim that their product is “environmentally friendly” or “green”, however; there are no regulatory authorities that have evaluated and substantiated these claims.
+Most SPF manufacturers claim that their product is “environmentally friendly” or “green”; however, there are no regulatory authorities that have evaluated and substantiated these claims.

 Improper installation is often the cause for symptomatic reactions to SPF although some people have had adverse reactions with very limited exposure to the chemicals commonly found in SPF.
 Manufacturers assert that the chemicals used in spray foam are supposed to lose toxicity once it is sprayed inside homes, but other research indicates that the foam releases formaldehyde gas and other toxic substances even after it is installed.